tizianoflati/reditools2.0/README.md

 >
 > cd reditools2.0

-If you are running on a cluster, be sure to load your favourite Python module, e.g.:
+If you are running on a cluster, load a Python module, e.g.:
 > module load autoload python/2.7.12

+REDItools2.0 has been tested with Python 2.7.12.
 If you can install Python dependencies in your home directory or globally, you can just issue the following commands:

 > pip install -r requirements.txt